JohnStuartPhil/cherryleaves/README.md

 - While it is fairly easy to look at one image of a cherry leaf to see if it is healthy or has powdery mildew, examining multiple images may not be so staright forward.
 We can therefore facilitate the ability to upload images and for a predition to be made as to whether the leaves are healthy or have a powdery mildew on them by dragging and dropping the images to a widget.

 #### Validation
-- The predition of whether a cherry leaf is healthy or has powdery mildew is provided with a 99% level of accuracy.
+- The predition of whether a cherry leaf is healthy or has powdery mildew is trained on a model and is provided with a 99% level of accuracy.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks